alanjfs/sequentity/README.md

 Unrelated to the sequencer, but to the example implementation.

-- **Event, Data and Length** Events don't know about your data.
-It only knows about length.
-So to correlate between data and where the current time cursor intersects and event the application assumes that data is a vector of equal length to the length of the event.
+- **AQ1: Event, Data and Length** Events don't know about your data.
+But it does have a length.
+So to correlate between an e.g. `std::vector` and the intersection of time and event the application assumes data and event is of equal length.
 When you e.g. click and hold, but do not move the mouse, that means a lot of duplicate data is stored.
-- **Tools and Time** Tools currently have no concept of time; which means that regardless of whether you're playing, an event will continue to grow.
+- **AQ2: Tools and Time** Tools currently have no concept of time; which means that regardless of whether you're playing, an event will continue to grow.
-- **Non-entity related tools** Scrubbing affects global time and is currently a tool.
+- **AQ3: Non-entity related tools** Scrubbing affects global time and is currently a tool.
 However, in order to separate between press and move events, it still utilises the `Activated` and `Active` components like entity-tools.
 The consequence is that you can only scrub the global timeline when dragging on an entity.
+- **AQ4: Initial values** Any animatable property has an equivalent "initial" component.
+E.g. `Position` is also provided by `InitialPosition` component.
+We use that to reset the `Position` at the start frame.
+But, we could also have the first value of each event carry an initial value.
+That way, to reset, we could (1) find the first event of each channel and (2) apply that.

 <br>